When to apply DDD

 ddd, strategy, cynefin | July 28, 2015

-I find it very hard to explain Domain Driven Design (DDD) to people.
+I think it's hard to explain Domain Driven Design (DDD) to people.
 This blogpost is my attempt at explaining how you should decide where to choose for the DDD software development approach.
-I quote some famous design guru's in this text and try to make a well grounded, but not too academic argument.
+In this text I try to make a well grounded, but not too academic argument.

 Strategy vs tactics

 It's well known that a lot of DDD presentations talk too much about the tactical / technical side and not enough about the strategical part.
 A strategy should be applied across the project.
 Decisions must reach the entire team.
 If not everyone knows and follows the strategy, it's irrelevant.
 It will lead to centralized architectures with ivory tower rules that must be applied everywhere.